ArUco Marker Detection

 It’s good practice to add an entry to stretch_marker_dict.yaml for each ArUco marker you use.

 At Hello Robot, we’ve used the following guide when generating new ArUco markers.

-We generate ArUco markers using a 6x6 bit grid (36 bits) with 250 unique codes.
+We generate ArUco markers using a 6x6-bit grid (36 bits) with 250 unique codes.
 This corresponds with DICT_6X6_250 defined in OpenCV.
 We generate markers using this online ArUco marker generator by setting the Dictionary entry to 6x6 and then setting the Marker ID and Marker size, mm as appropriate for the specific application.
-We strongly recommend to measure the actual marker by hand prior to adding an entry for it to stretch_marker_dict.yaml.
+We strongly recommend measuring the actual marker by hand before adding an entry for it to stretch_marker_dict.yaml.

 We select marker ID numbers using the following ranges.